 In the case of exports from New Zealand, a licence to import will need to be provided by the destination country before a licence to export controlled drugs can be issued.

 You will need to ensure the consignment is described consistently across all the licences you apply for.
 Any discrepancies may lead to complications in the import or export process that need to be resolved.
 This may delay the issuing of the licence.

 For further information or to receive an application form for a licence to import or export a controlled drug, contact Medicines Control at [email protected].

-Please refer to the Medsafe website for further information on bringing medicines into New Zealand.
+Please refer to the Ministry of Health website for further information on bringing medicines into New Zealand.
 Further information can also be found on the Medsafe website.

 Note: CBD products are prescription medicines only, so controlled drug import and export licences are not required for these products.
 However, requirements under the Medicines Act 1981 and Medicines Regulations 1984 will apply.